simonmichael/hledger_site/src/ledger.md

 Unfortunately, there are two common notations this does not help with:

 1. Lot notation, like `-5 AAPL {$50.00} [2012/04/10] (Oh my!) @@ $375.00`.
-   hledger will ignore some of this, but that tends to break transaction balancing.
+   hledger will ignore this, but that tends to break transaction balancing.
    We want to improve hledger's support for this.

-2. Amount expressions, like `(10 / 3)`.
+2. Amount expressions, like `($10 / 3)`.
    Currently the only known workaround is to replace these with explicit values.
    Here is one way: in emacs, select the parenthesised expression and enter `C-u M-| xargs ledger eval` (and remove the newline).